ENJOY OUR FAVORITE ESSENTIAL OIL INFUSED POPSICLES FOR A HEALTHY SUMMER TREAT. THEY ARE SURE TO BE A HIT FOR THE WHOLE FAMILY.

 Summertime is a sweet time for my family and I am enjoying every second of it, even when it’s super hot!
-I never disliked winter so much until I had kids and was coped up in the house for weeks on end.
+I never disliked winter so much until I had kids and was cooped up in the house for weeks on end.
 Summer means swimming, BBQ, family get-togethers, and splash pads.
 We love being outside but prefer to be poolside (the kiddie pool counts) with a popsicle in our hands.

 This summer, it has become a tradition to make popsicles in the morning and eat them after nap time.
-My kids have conveniently added this into our daily routine. 😉 I don’t mind because they are healthy and it keeps them happy…win-win!
-Most days we throw a handful of fruit in the blender with some water and then freeze it.
-Sometimes, when I am really being lazy, I just freeze organic apple juice.
+My kids have conveniently added this to our daily routine. 😉 I don’t mind because they are healthy and it keeps them happy…win-win!
+Most days, we throw a handful of fruit in the blender with some water and then freeze it.
+Sometimes, when I am really lazy, I just freeze organic apple juice.
 Other times we get a little fancier and add in some essential oils for added health benefits and flavor.
 I am excited to share some of our tried and true favorite popsicle recipes with you!

 Essential Oil Infused Popsicles Video